 A long-time staple in – and supporter of – old Texas dance halls is Lone Star Beer, the “National Beer of Texas.”
 Since 1883, when Adolphus Busch and his partners began brewing beer at the state’s first mechanized brewery in San Antonio, Lone Star has been woven into the fabric of Texas Dance Hall history.

-In appreciation of that fact, Lone Star Beer has launched the “Tabs For Texas” (insert hyperlink?) campaign to demonstrate its appreciation for the TDHP’s mission: Saving historic Texas dance halls.
+In appreciation of that fact, Lone Star Beer has launched the “Tabs For Texas” campaign to demonstrate its appreciation for the TDHP’s mission: Saving historic Texas dance halls.

 From now through March 31, each 12- and 16-ounce can of Lone Star Beer will feature either a red or blue pull-tab.
-Now do the “Tabs for Texas Two-Step” by stepping up to the bar and ordering a Lone Star, then step over to the large acrylic boot (located at more than 228 retailers and dance halls statewide) and drop it in.
+You can do the “Tabs for Texas Two-Step” by stepping up to the bar and ordering a Lone Star.
+Pull the tab, then step over to the large acrylic boot (located at more than 228 retailers and dance halls statewide) and drop it in.
 For each tab tossed into a boot, one dollar will be donated to TDHP and its efforts to keep Texas Dance Halls around for this generation and those to come.

 So, just where are some of these fabled venues that will allow you to pull a tab for Texas history?
 Below are descriptions and stories for a select few, but a full list can be found at the TDHP website.